 As long as your child’s ultrasound is normal and he is not experiencing any symptoms, treatment may not be necessary.
 Your doctor will recommend the most appropriate course of treatment for your child.

-If your child is to have unexplained abdominal pain or flank pain, unexplained nausea, vomiting or hematuria (bloody urine), we will reassess the kidney with an ultrasound.
+If your child has unexplained abdominal pain or flank pain, unexplained nausea, vomiting or hematuria (bloody urine), we will reassess the kidney with an ultrasound.

 Reviewed by: Division of Urology